Culture of Armenia: Theater

 Born in Cairo, Egypt, Atom Egoyan is now an internationally known filmmaker who is celebrated for his contemporary work, including personal feature films and other related projects.
 He is the winner of many awards at international film festivals, such as the Grand Prix and international Critics' Awards from the Cannes Film Festival and two Academy Award nominations for "The Sweet Hereafter".
 Egoyan has also worked in the television and theatre industries, producing Wagner's Die Walkure which was performed by the Canadian Opera Company in April 2004.
-Egoyan's creation Ararat (2002) is about the 1915 Armenian Genocide perpetrated by Turks in the Turkish Ottoman Empire.
+Egoyan's creation Ararat (2002) is about the 1915 Armenian Genocide perpetrated by the Ottoman Empire.
 It depicts the consequences and suffering of a child survivor Arshile Gorky, and is an incredibly made-movie for both Armenians and non-Armenians.

 Music

 One of the most important parts of Armenian culture is the music, which has brought new forms of music in recent years, while maintaining traditional styles too.
 This is evidenced by the world-class Armenian Philharmonic Orchestra that performs at the beautifully refurbished Aram Khachaturian Concert Hall in the Yerevan Opera House, where one can also attend a full season of opera.
 In addition, several chamber ensembles are highly regarded for their musicianship, including the Komitas Quartet, Hover Chamber Choir, National Chamber Orchestra of Armenia and the Serenade Orchestra.
 Classical music can also be heard at one of several smaller venues, including the Yerevan State Musical Conservatory, the Komitas Chamber Music Hall and the Komitas Museum.
 Jazz is popular in Armenia, especially in the summer when live performances are a regular occurrence at one of the city's many outdoor cafés and parks.
 Armenian rock has made its input to the rock culture.
 The most known Armenian traditional instrument is the Ծիրանափող, meaning apricot flute, also known as duduk ([duˈduk] or doo-dook).

 Modern day Armenian artists have incorporated folk music into more modern jazz and rock genres so that the traditional music still influences their creations, such as Zartong a late 70's Armenian progressive folk band based out of France.

 Inga and Anush Arshakyans are an unexpected duo who create ethno, contemporary tracks that are also full of Armenian spirit.
 After graduating from the Yerevan State Conservatory, the singers started performing together on the professional stage in 2000.
 Later, in 2009 Inga & Anush represented Armenia in the Eurovision Song Contest in Moscow.
 They ended up taking the tenth place with 92 points.
 Their music is a balanced fusion of Armenian folk music, rock, jazz and other contemporary genres.
-Some of their most popular tracks include Menq Enq Mer Sarere and Im Anune Hayastan e.